Tamil Nadu Police: Criticism

-In 2021, the Chennai Police intervened in a case regarding a lesbian couple, who willingly fled their houses fearing interrogation and harassment.
-The couple approached the Madras High Court; the verdict passed by judge N Anand Venkatesh ruled in their favor, ruling the need to reform and introduce a specific clause among the judiciary and law enforcement while dealing with issues regarding same sex couples.
-Furthermore, in the interim ruling, Judge Venkatesh prohibited Conversion Therapy, besides suggesting comprehensive measures to sensitize the society and remove prejudices against the LGBTQIA+ community.
+In 2021, the Chennai Police intervened on a complaint by the parents of a lesbian couple, who willingly fled their houses fearing interrogation and harassment.
+In the subsequent case, the couple approached the Madras High Court, which ruled in their favor and stressed the need to reform the police force and introduce a specific clause among the judiciary and law enforcement while dealing with issues regarding same sex couples.